-- Have been in a relationship for at least 12 months before applying for the De Facto Visa, or have the relationship registered on the Relationship Registry depending on the State or Territory in which you reside
+- you have to be in a relationship for at least 12 months before you apply for the de-facto visa or have the relationship registered on the Relationship Registry depending in which State you reside;

-- You can to provide proof, including documented information, that you live together or if you don’t live together, it is just temporary
+- you have to provide proof, including documented information, that you live together or if you don’t live together, it is just temporary;

-- Can provide proof that your relationship is continuing.
+- you have to provide proof that your relationship is continuing.

-Some of the factors that the Department of Home Affairs takes into account in deciding whether partners meet the requirement are:
+Some of the factors that the Department of Immigration and Citizenship takes into account in deciding whether partners meet the requirement are:

 - Mutual knowledge of their personal circumstances;

 - Social aspects of the relationship, statutory declarations from friends;

 - The level of commitment &relationship duration, e.g. how long have the partners lived together and whether the partners see their relationship together in long term.